import polars as pl

 As a reader of Le Monde —and the comments section ;) I would regularly encounter familiar subscribers’ names.
 One in particular –more on that later, would manually keep track, count & cite “pro-russian” contributors, directly in the comments.
 That triggered my need to collect and perform some analysis in a bit more data-science oriented fashion.

-(still used in some parts when we had to code faster) to perform aggregations and Plotly
+After our initial data collection1 we use Polars as an alternative to Pandas (still used in some parts when we had to code faster) to perform aggregations and Plotly to visualize2.

 1 Custom API, dataset & scope on my other project